Fields generated by points on superelliptic curves: Geometric sources of higher degree points

 While we are far from proving an analogous result to \cite{BGW} for degree $n$ points with $\text{gcd}(m,d) \nmid n$ on superelliptic curves, we attempt to give some heuristics and examples suggesting that points of degree $n$ with $\text{gcd}(m,d) \mid n$ appear more often than those with $\text{gcd}(m,d) \nmid n$ and we ask the following:

-\begin{question} What, if anything, can be said about the sparcity or abundance of various degrees $n$ of points on superelliptic curves given by affine equation of the form $C:y^m=f(x)$ where $f(x)$ has degree $d$?
+\begin{question} What, if anything, can be said about the sparcity or abundance of various degrees $n$ of points on superelliptic curves given by \eqref{eq:sec}?
 In particular, can something be said in terms of the relationship of $n$ to the quantities $m$, $d$, and $\text{gcd}(m,d)$? \end{question}

 Another way to phrase this question is in terms of the index of the curve $C/K$.
 The \textit{index} of a curve $C$, denoted $I(C)$, is the greatest common divisor of degrees $[L : K]$, where $L/K$ ranges over algebraic extensions such that $C(L)\neq \emptyset$.
 See \cite{GOLQL, Sharif} for more on the index of a curve.
+The result of Bhargava--Gross--Wang \cite{BGW} can be phrased as stating that a positive proportion of hyperelliptic curves over $\Q$ have index 2 over $\Q$.

-In terms of the index, we can ask whether the index of our superelliptic curve $C/\Q$ is related to $\text{gcd}(m,d)$.
+For a general superelliptic curve $C/\Q$, one can ask whether its index over $\Q$ is related to $\text{gcd}(m,d)$.
 It is already clear for instance that $I(C) \mid \text{gcd}(m,d)$ but we ask if more is true.
+If the exponent $m$ is prime, Creutz \cite{creutz} describes how descent can be used to determine that $\Pic^1(C)(\Q) = \emptyset$ --- which implies the index of $C/\Q$ is $m$ --- and gives a specific example of a curve with $m=3$, $d=6$ with index 3 (see \cite[Example 7.3]{creutz}).
+At present, the authors are not aware of similar explicit examples for other $(m,d)$ pairs or of families of superelliptic curves with index $\gcd(m,d)$ aside from $m=2$.